 Policies can simultaneously affect supply-demand conditions for innovation as well as competition-contagion conditions faced by firms.
-Therefore, at times it is difficult to isolate the effect of policies through these two routes.
-But despite such overlaps, it is analytically useful to distinguish between these two mechanisms through which policies can impact innovations.
+Therefore, at times it is difficult to isolate the effect of policies through these two routes.9 But despite such overlaps, it is analytically useful to distinguish between these two mechanisms through which policies can impact innovations.

-Technology related choices of economic entities affect demand and supply of knowledge in the economy.
-A major issue vis-à-vis the supply of new knowledge is the quantity and quality of research and development (R&D) undertaken by economic entities - both in the public and the private sector.
-The public good character of new knowledge and its positive externalities result in situations wherein the creators of knowledge are not able to appropriate all the economic benefits of new knowledge and therefore underinvest in R&D. Consequently, weaker competitive conditions may encourage the supply of new knowledge but might discourage its demand.
+Technology-related choices of economic entities affect demand and supply of knowledge in the economy.
+A major issue vis-à-vis the supply of new knowledge is the quantity and quality of R&D undertaken by economic entities-both in the public and the private sector.
+The character of new knowledge as a public good and its positive externalities result in situations wherein the creators of knowledge are not able to appropriate all the economic benefits of new knowledge and therefore underinvest in R&D. Therefore, while weaker competitive conditions may encourage the supply of new knowledge, it might discourage its demand.
 Alternatively, monopolists or oligopolists may have fewer incentives to innovate as they already control a large part of the market.
-Consequently, absence of competition may result in less innovation.
+Consequently, the absence of competition may result in less innovation.
 The links between competition and innovation are therefore quite complex and may depend on a variety of other factors.

-In order to correct such market failures in the creation of knowledge, the government uses a variety of policy initiatives in the form of tax credits, protection of IPRs, funding of research (especially early stage, commonly identified as basic and applied research).
+In order to correct such market failures in the creation of knowledge, the government uses a variety of policy initiatives in the form of tax credits, protection of IPRs, and funding of research (especially early stage, commonly identified as basic and applied research).
 A decline in the cost of its use increases the demand for new knowledge.
 Government grants to directly fund innovation activities or promises to procure new products can enhance the demand for innovation.
 Policies that provide access to inputs that are complements to new knowledge can increase demand as well as supply of innovation.
-These with high innovative performance.
-If one wants to incorporate this process in our conceptualization of innovation, it can be encompassed in practices that companies adopt to manage technology information.
+These inputs include skilled workforce, modern infrastructure (especially transport and telecommunications), etc.